tophercullen/sisense/README.md

 Requirements
 ------------
-Requires Windows Server 2008 or 2012 and the following cookbooks
+Requires Windows Server 2008 or 2012 for the main application and Linux for mongo and Haproxy.
+The following cookcooks are required.

  * 'mongodb'
  * 'iis'